Northumberland is one of the most beautiful and peaceful counties in England. But its tranquillity belies a dark and violent past.

-Medieval and post medieval Northumberland was a lawless place; its people lived in constant fear from raids by ruthless robber clans known as border reivers.
-To protect themselves and their livestock, locals in the 16th and 17th centuries built small fortified farmhouses known as bastles.
+Medieval and post-medieval Northumberland was a lawless place.
+Its people lived in constant fear of raids by ruthless robber clans known as border reivers.
+To protect themselves and their livestock, locals in the 16th and 17th centuries built small fortified farmhouses known as ‘bastles’.

-Whereas castles were often constructed as ostentatious displays of power, these were modest functional buildings with metre thick walls and tiny windows.
-Usually, there were two storeys; the livestock would be housed on the ground floor, while the family would live on a floor above, which was accessed by a ladder.
+Whereas castles were often constructed as ostentatious displays of power, these were modest functional buildings, with metre-thick walls and tiny windows.
+Usually, there were two storeys; the livestock would be housed on the ground floor, while the family would live on a floor above (accessed by a ladder).

 Bastles are only found in Northumberland, Cumbria and the Scottish Borders.
 There are around 200 in Northumberland, which are mainly located in remote areas of the countryside.
 The best known of these is Black Middens Bastle house, which is managed by English Heritage as a visitor attraction.